Magisk-Modules-Repo/com.piyushgarg.rclone/README.md

 ---
 ## Custom Globals

-- Specification of global rclone parameters can be created as files in
+- Specification of global rclone parameters can be created as hidden files in

       /sdcard/.rclone/.*